VU-Programming/OOFP-repls/README.md

 For the IntREPL, `Base` has been specified to be `Int`, so this function would return an `Int`, and a `MultiSet` for the MultiSetREPL.
 This way, a function or variables can be shared while returning different types.

 For more information visit the scala docs [here](https://docs.scala-lang.org/tour/abstract-type-members.html).

+## Assignments

+There are 2 assignments for these repls:
+### 4.1 Assignment 4.1 IntREPL + MultiSet

+Implement the IntREPL and the implement the MultiSet (not the MultiSet *REPL*) To pass this assignment, you need to pass 17 tests from `TetrisTestSuite3_1`.

+### 3.2 Tetris